Food Processor Glazed Fudge Cake

 • Dry Ingredients: Pour the dry ingredients over the chocolate mixture already in the bowl.
 Pulse 3 or 4 times until the flour disappears.
 Do not over-process.

 • Bake: Pour the batter into prepared pan and spread evenly.
-Bake for 15 minutes at 300˚F minutes.
-Reduce to 275˚F and continue baking for 45 minutes or until a toothpick comes out clean.
+Bake for 1hour at 300˚F minutes or until a toothpick comes out clean.
+(Note: I like to leave the cake in the oven an extra 15 minutes with the oven turned off and the door cracked open to make sure it doesn’t fall in the middle.)
 Cool completely before removing from the pan

 Making the Glaze